Chocolate Mayonnaise Cake

 - 1 tablespoon vanilla

 - Preheat oven to 350°.
-Grease two [easyazon_link identifier="B003YKGRY6" locale="US" tag="thskchcaba-20"]9-inch cake pans[/easyazon_link], line with rounds of parchment and grease the parchment; set aside.
+Grease two 9-inch cake pans, line them with rounds of parchment, and grease the parchment; set aside.

-- In large bowl or [easyazon_link identifier="B00005UP2P" locale="US" tag="thskchcaba-20"]mixer[/easyazon_link], beat eggs, sugar and vanilla on high for 3 minutes or until light and fluffy.
+- In a large bowl or mixer, beat eggs, sugar, and vanilla on high for 3 minutes or until light and fluffy.
 Beat in mayonnaise at low speed until blended.
-Alternately beat in flour mixture with coffee, beginning and ending with flour mixture.
-Divide evenly between prepared pans.
-Bake for 26-30 minutes or until a toothpick inserted into the center of the cakes comes out clean.

-- Let cakes cool about 20 minutes, then remove to [easyazon_link identifier="B00R0M2TSC" locale="US" tag="thskchcaba-20"]cooling racks[/easyazon_link] (remove parchment if it's stuck to the cakes) to cool completely.
+- Let cakes cool for about 20 minutes, then remove to cooling racks (remove parchment if it's stuck to the cakes) to cool completely.

-- Place chopped chocolate into a microwave safe bowl.
-Microwave, stopping to stir frequently, until chocolate is melted and smooth.
+- Place chopped chocolate into a microwave-safe bowl.
+Microwave, stopping to stir frequently until the chocolate is melted and smooth.

-- Beat butter in large bowl until smooth and creamy (I used my [easyazon_link identifier="B00005UP2P" locale="US" tag="thskchcaba-20"]stand mixer[/easyazon_link] with the paddle attachment).
-Sift powdered sugar over butter and beat until well blended, about 2 minutes.
+- Beat butter in a large bowl until smooth and creamy (I used my stand mixer with the paddle attachment).
+Sift powdered sugar over the butter and beat until well blended, about 2 minutes.
 Beat in vanilla.